Before you apply... advice from the University of York

 Vacancy requests a Convention de Stage

-Please note that the University of York is only able to provide a Convention de Stage / training agreement in certain circumstances when a placement of internship forms part of your academic degree: please contact your academic department if this applies to you.
+Please note that the University of York is only able to provide a Convention de Stage / training agreement when a placement or internship forms part of your academic studies.
+Please contact your academic department if this applies to you.
 If you wish to undertake an opportunity as an extracurricular activity, please be aware that the University of York can provide confirmation of your student status only, and will be unable to sign a Convention de Stage.

 Asking for photos